sleepingsaint/blog/content/series/leetcode-daily/array-nesting.md

 	public:
 		int arrayNesting(vector<int>& nums) {
 			int n = nums.size();

+			// boolean array to mark if the element
+			// is taken in any set or not
 			bool *visited = new bool[n];
 			for(int i = 0; i < n; i++)
 				visited[i] = false;

 			int count = 0;

-			vector<int> curr;
+			// variable to store the current set vector<int> curr;
 			for(int i = 0; i < n; i++){
-				if(!visited[i])
+				// if the current element is not in any set
+				// we recursively call to compute its corresponding set if(!visited[i])
 					solve(nums[i], nums, curr, visited, count);
 			}